Your Stubborn Summer Skin Issues, Solved.

 The 411: Just like sunburn, prevention is always the way to go with bug bites.
 Make sure you’re using a bug repellent while outdoors, especially for camping and hiking when you just know the bugs will be bad.
 We recommend looking for one that’s more natural like Hello Bello’s Natural Bug Spray (Deet-Free) or California Baby’s Natural Bug Blend Bug Repellent Spray.

-The Remedy: If you do get a few of those pesky bug bites (hey, it happens to the best of us!), apply ice for a few seconds to help with the itching.
+The Remedy: If you do get a few of those pesky bug bites, apply ice for a few seconds to help with the itching.
 You can also try mixing together a paste made from oatmeal, honey and water to apply directly to the mosquito bites.

 3. Body Acne

 The 411: Increased sweat mixed with oil and bacteria is your one-way ticket to skin breakouts—and we’re not just talking about your face, either.
-Acne on your upper back and shoulders is oh-so-common in the summer months, especially for those who exercise regularly.
+Acne on your upper back and shoulders is common in the summer months, especially for those who exercise regularly.
 This can be prevented by changing out of sweaty clothes and showering after workouts.
-Oh!
-And consider switching to an antibacterial soap in the summer months like Dial’s Manuka Honey 2 in 1 Beauty Bar Soap.
+Also, consider switching to an antibacterial soap in the summer months like Dial’s Manuka Honey 2 in 1 Beauty Bar Soap.

 4. Keratosis Pilaris